PJLab-ADG/LeapAD/README.md

 > <sup>\*</sup> Equal Contribution <sup>†</sup> Corresponding Authors

 ## 📖 News

+- `[2025-1-25]` We upgraded the VLM part of L e a p AD with the scene retrieval part and presented an upgraded version of **LeapVAD**, you can find our article [here](https://arxiv.org/abs/2501.08168).

 - `[2024-9-26]` Our LeapAD is accepted by NeurIPS 2024!

 - `[2024-5-27]` The paper can be accessed at [arxiv](https://arxiv.org/abs/2405.15324).